What's new in SQL Database V12

 Click here for details about the ports for SQL Database V12.
 The ports are needed by performance enhancements in SQL Database V12.

 Only in V12, we released the new Standard performance level S3 and the public preview of elastic database pools.
-This is a solution specifically designed for cloud SaaS vendors.
+Elastic database pools is a solution designed for cloud SaaS vendors.
 With elastic database pools, you can:

-- Share DTUs amongst databases to reduce costs for large numbers of databases.
+- Share DTUs among databases to reduce costs for large numbers of databases.

 - Execute elastic database jobs to manage databases at scale.